Appearance

 Configuration

-- S3 bucket name — Target bucket for archived CSV files
+- Cloud storage destination — Target location for archived data files

 - Session subscription — Which session to listen to for triggering the archive cycle